Skip to content

 I grew up between Abu Dhabi, Colombo, and Singapore.
-This sense of transoceanic drift continues to shape my writing and teaching, particularly in how I approach maritime histories and cultural ecologies.
-I hold a PhD in Development Anthropology and an MSc in Environmental Geography (Bonn, Oxford), with formative training in sociology, Anglophone literature, and theatre studies (NUS).
+This sense of drift continues to shape my writing and teaching in maritime cultural histories and ecologies of the Indian Ocean world and beyond.
+I hold a PhD in Development Anthropology and an MSc in Environmental Geography (Bonn, Oxford), with earlier training in sociology, Anglophone literature, and theatre studies at the National University of Singapore.

-These concerns converge across four interrelated thematic areas: intertidal worlds, epistemic justice, multispecies sociality, and sacred and spectral ecologies.
-Methodologically I work with ethnographic approaches, integrating oral history, grounded theory, and folkloric practices.
+These concerns converge across four interrelated areas: intertidal worlds, epistemic justice, multispecies sociality, and sacred and spectral ecologies.
+Methodologically I draw on mulltimodal ethnographic approaches, including audio-visual, oral history, grounded theory, and folkloric practice.

 Dr. Rapti Siriwardane-de Zoysa (Ria)